Stress-linked pairs of vertices and the generic stress matroid: Abstract

 Given a graph $G$ and a mapping $p : V(G) \rightarrow \RR^d$, we say that the pair $(G,p)$ is a ($d$-dimensional) realization of $G$.
 Two realizations $(G,p)$ and $(G,q)$ are equivalent if each of the point pairs corresponding to the edges of $G$ have the same distance under the embeddings $p$ and $q$.
 A pair of vertices $\{u,v\}$ is globally linked in $G$ in $\RR^d$ if for every generic realization $(G,p)$ and every equivalent realization $(G,q)$, $(G+uv,p)$ and $(G+uv,q)$ are also equivalent.

-In this paper we introduce the notion of \strongly{d} vertex pairs.
-Roughly speaking, a pair of vertices $\{u,v\}$ is \strongly{d} in $G$ if the edge $uv$ is generically stressed in $G+uv$ and for every generic $d$-dimensional realization $(G,p)$, every configuration $q$ that satisfies all of the equilibrium stresses of $(G,p)$ also satisfies the equilibrium stresses of $(G+uv,p)$.
-Among other results, we show that \strongly{d} vertex pairs are globally linked in $\RR^d$, and we give a combinatorial characterization of \strongly{2} vertex pairs that matches the conjecture of Jackson et al.\ about the characterization of globally linked pairs in $\RR^2$.
+In this paper, we introduce and investigate the notion of \strongly{d} vertex pairs.
+Roughly speaking, a pair of vertices $\{u,v\}$ is \strongly{d} in $G$ if the edge $uv$ is generically stressed in $G+uv$ and for every generic $d$-dimensional realization $(G,p)$, every configuration $q$ that satisfies the equilibrium stresses of $(G,p)$ also satisfies the equilibrium stresses of $(G+uv,p)$.
+Among other results, we show that \strongly{d} vertex pairs are globally linked in $\RR^d$, and we give a combinatorial characterization of \strongly{2} vertex pairs that matches the conjectural characterization of globally linked pairs in $\RR^2$ due to Jackson et al.

-As a key tool, we introduce and study the ``algebraic dual'' of the $d$-dimensional generic rigidity matroid of a graph, which we call the $d$-dimensional generic stress matroid of the graph.
-We believe that our results about this matroid, which describes the global behaviour of equilibrium stresses of generic realizations of $G$, may be of independent interest.
+As a key tool, we introduce and study the ``algebraic dual'' of the $d$-dimensional generic rigidity matroid of a graph $G$, which we call the $d$-dimensional generic stress matroid of $G$.
+Our results about this matroid, which describes the global behavior of equilibrium stresses of generic realizations of $G$, may be of independent interest.

-We use our results to give positive answers to conjectures of Jordán, Connelly, and Grasegger et al.
+We use our results to give positive answers to a conjecture of Jordán on minimally globally rigid graphs, a conjecture of Jordán and the author on globally linked vertex pairs, and to conjectures of Connelly and Grasegger et al.\ on rigidity properties of graphs with small separators.